-- 1. Each teacher will develop their own classroom discipline plan and a set of rules along with the school rules and positive reinforcements.
-These will be reviewed by the principal with a copy sent to all parents. - Positive reinforcement methods are used to acknowledge and encourage desired behavior.
+Each teacher will develop their own classroom discipline plan and a set of rules along with the school rules and positive reinforcements.
+Positive reinforcement methods are used to acknowledge and encourage desired behavior.
 The main advantage of this approach is the fact that each student is aware of the expectations and the consequences, is responsible for his or her own behavior, and is rewarded when the desired behavior is exhibited.
 Also, each day is started with a clean slate.